No "swollen face" in the morning

 Fresh morning breath

 The kidneys play a role in removing waste products such as urea from the blood.
-When the kidneys are not working properly, toxins build up, leading to a fishy or ammonia-like smell in the breath, especially in the morning.
+When the kidneys do not function properly, toxins build up, leading to a fishy or ammonia-like smell in the breath, especially in the morning.

-Waking up feeling light, no dry mouth or strange taste, breath is neutral even before brushing teeth, that is a silent signal that the kidneys are good.
+Waking up feeling light, with no dry mouth or strange taste, and breath remaining neutral even before brushing, is a silent signal that the kidneys are good.

 Smooth muscles, without cramps, especially during sleep or after exercise, indicate good kidney health.